charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-addons.md

 In order for Juju to deploy Kubernetes applications, it will need to fetch information and be configured to work with your Kubernetes cluster.
 These steps assume:
- * You have administrative access to the Charmed Kubernetes cluster
+ * You have administrative access to the Charmed Kubernetes cluster.
+ * Your Charmed Kubernetes is running in a model called 'ck-model'.
+Replace this term in the commands listed for a different model name.
+ * Your Juju controller is running on version 2.9.30+.
+See instructions for upgrading a controller below.

 #### 1. Confirm your Juju controller is up to date